Chain store: Difference between a "chain" and formula retail

 While chains are typically "formula retail", a chain refers to ownership or franchise, whereas "formula retail" or "formula business" refers to the characteristics of the business.
-There is considerable overlap because key characteristic of a formula retail business is that it is controlled as a part of a business relationship, and is generally part of a chain.
+Considerable overlap occurs because key characteristic of a formula retail business is that it is controlled as a part of a business relationship, and is generally part of a chain.
 Nevertheless, most codified municipal regulation relies on definitions of formula retail (e.g., formula restaurants), in part because a restriction directed to "chains" may be deemed an impermissible restriction on interstate commerce (in the US), or as exceeding municipal zoning authority (i.e., regulating "who owns it" rather than the characteristics of the business).
-Non-codified restrictions will sometimes target "chains".
-A municipal ordinance may seek to prohibit "formula businesses" in order to maintain the character of a community and support local businesses that serve the surrounding neighborhood.
+Noncodified restrictions sometimes target "chains".
+A municipal ordinance may seek to prohibit "formula businesses" to maintain the character of a community and support local businesses that serve the surrounding neighborhood.

 Decline

-Brick-and-mortar chain stores have been declining as retail has shifted to online shopping, leading to historically high retail vacancy rates.
-The hundred-year-old Radio Shack chain went from 7,400 stores in 2001 to 400 stores in 2018.
-FYE is the last remaining music chain store in the United States and has shrunk from over 1,000 at its height to 270 locations in 2018.
+Brick-and-mortar chain stores have been declining, as retail has shifted to online shopping, leading to historically high retail vacancy rates.
+The 100-year-old Radio Shack chain went from 7,400 stores in 2001 to 400 stores in 2018.
+FYE, the last remaining music chain store in the United States, has shrunk from over 1,000 at its height to 270 locations in 2018.
 In 2019, Payless ShoeSource stated that it would be closing all remaining 2,100 stores in the US.